jaydorsey/env_compare/README.md

 # EnvCompare

-A gem for viewing and comparing environment variables in Heroku.
+Compare Heroku ENV variables across environments in an HTML table.

 In a perfect world, you're using a platform or tool for managing your environment variables across Heroku environments.
 However, you may